noi-techpark/odh-docs/source/howto/mobilityanalytics.rst

 ------------

-In the map overview, there is a map, initially displaying only the Soth Tyrol region, with the list of available sensor types on the left-hand side.
+In the map overview, there is a map, initially displaying only the South Tyrol region, with the list of available sensor types on the left-hand side.
 When clicking on one or more items, the position of all sensors will appear on the map, see :numref:`map-overview-image` for the parking lots available in the Trentino-South Tyrol region.